 - All unsaved settings will be lost.
 Plug & Drive Studio will therefore ask before resetting the controller, if all objects must be saved first. - After a restart, at least one full rotation is necessary in order to use Closed Loop.
-This needs to be done by the user. - 1.
+This needs to be done by the user.
+This is not necessary for PD motors. - 1.
 Click on the Button Motor Tuning to open the view. - 2.
 Click on the Button Upload program. - If you want to store the objects on the controller, answer the question with Save and Restart. - If you don't want to save the objects before uploading, answer Restart. - 3.
 Wait for the program to be uploaded.

-7.6 Setting up motion
+7.7 Setting up motion